dagronf/AppKitFocusOverlay/README.md

 * Press and hold `option-[` key to display the focus key path for the currently focussed window
 * Press and hold `option-]` key to display the focus key path from the currently focussed UI element.

+Supports both Swift and Objective-C projects.

 ## Demo

 <a href="https://github.com/dagronf/dagronf.github.io/blob/master/art/projects/AppKitFocusOverlay/example.mp4?raw=true">Click here to see a demo video</a> of the focus overlay added to the wonderful '[ControlRoom](https://github.com/twostraws/ControlRoom)' application.

-There is also a very basic AppKit example application in the `Demo` subfolder you can play with
+There is also a very basic AppKit example applications in both Swift and Objective-C in the `Demo` subfolder you can play with.

 ## Simple setup